susanev/p5js-workshops/1-day-workshop/activities/face.md

 * With a canvas that is passed 720,400, where about is the point 700,400?
 * Ellipses and rects seem to draw from different points, why do you think this is?
 How are ellipses and rects different?

-### Extra Challenge
+### Extra Challenges
-The face you created is probably static, add code that allows the face to follow your mouse as you move it around the screen.
+* The face you created is probably static, add code that allows the face to follow your mouse as you move it around the screen.
+* When the user clicks, change the face to a random color
+* Add code so that the eyes on the face follow the mouse

 ### Inspiration
 _Faces created by artist Bruno Munari_